 - a.
-Measure for 10 minutes or more continuously during the work which may generate the highest concentration.
-When a cycle of the task taking only a few minutes is repeated, measure the concentration for 10 minutes or longer including the period in which the task is performed. - b.
-When a cycle of the task takes time in the range from 10 minutes to an hour, measure the concentration for one cycle.
+Measure for 10 minutes or more continuously during work that may generate the highest concentration.
+When the cycle of a task taking only a few minutes is repeated, measure the concentration for 10 minutes or longer including the period in which the task is performed. - b.
+When the cycle of a task takes time in the range from 10 minutes to an hour, measure the concentration for one cycle.
 If the task continues longer than that, measure for approximately 10 minutes several times throughout the task, and determine the highest value among the measurements.